Tochemey/goakt/readme.md

   startTime := time.Now()

-  // send some messages to the actor count := 100 for i := 0; i < count; i++ {
+  // send some public to the actor count := 100 for i := 0; i < count; i++ {
     _ = goakt.SendAsync(ctx, actor, new(samplepb.Ping))